ise-uiuc/nnsmith/doc/known_issues.md

 F tensorflow/stream_executor/cuda/cuda_driver.cc:219] Failed setting context: CUDA_ERROR_NOT_INITIALIZED: initialization error
 ```

 It is temporarily "fixed" by setting environment variable `CUDA_VISIBLE_DEVICES=-1` if we found cuda is not used in the fuzzing loop.
-Nevertheless, this should be a TensorFlow bug can needs to be fixed.
+Nevertheless, this should be a TensorFlow bug that needs to be fixed.